GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 ## Note

-Competitions are sometimes referred to as challenges, these two words are used synonymously.
+Competitions and challenges are the same thing.
+There is no difference.